 It’s easy to forget your keys or that cup of coffee on the roof.
 But a child?
 How is that possible?

 The awful truth, experts say, is that the stressed-out brain can bury a thought — something as trite as a coffee cup or crucial as a baby — and go on autopilot.
-While researchers once thought the different parts of the brain worked in conjunction with each other, they now realize that different portions dominate at different times.
+While researchers once thought the different parts of the brain worked in conjunction with each other, they now realize that different portions dominate at different times, since many types of accidents happen in cars, and that’s why is important to have resources like the Miami Car Accident Lawyer which can really help with the legal process of an accident.

 “The value of the item is not only not relevant in these competing memory systems,” says memory expert David Diamond, an associate psychology professor at the University of South Florida who also works at a Veterans Affairs hospital.
 “But, in fact, we can be more complacent because we tell ourselves, ‘There’s no way I would forget my child.'”